Suites & Cottages at c/o The Maidstone Long Island

 Hans Christian Andersen (1805 – 1875) was a Danish author and poet noted for his children's stories.
 These include "The Steadfast Tin Soldier", "The Snow Queen", "The Little Mermaid", "Thumbelina", "The Little Match Girl", and the "The Ugly Duckling".
 During his lifetime he was acclaimed for having…

-Tove Jansson Room
+Tove Jansson

-Astrid Lindgren Room
+Astrid Lindgren

-Sonja Henie Room
+Sonja Henie

 Sonja Henie (1912 -1969) was a Norwegian figure skater and actress.
 She was a three-time Olympic Champion (1928, 1932, 1936), a ten-time World Champion (1927-1936) and a six-time European Champion (1931-1936).
 Henie won more Olympic and World titles than any other ladies figure skater.
 At the height…

-Roald Amundsen Room
+Roald Amundsen

-Roald Amundsen (1872 – 1928) was a Norwegian explorer of Polar Regions.
+Roald Amundsen (1872 – 1928) was a Norwegian explorer of the Polar regions.
 He led the first Antarctic expedition to reach the South Pole between 1910 and 1912.
 He was also the first person to reach both the North and South Poles.
 He is known as the first to traverse the Northwest Passage.
 He disappeared…

 We love dogs!